TomGiaco/ChefBot/README.md

  - **sodium**
  - **time**

-In order to do this, Elisa trained a **Doc2Vec** model to represent recipies as documents and ingredient componing those recipies as vectors.
-Moreover, given a list of ingredients the model will find the closest recipie.
-My part consisted into speeding up the whole inference part and build a **kNN** model by treating all metrics as a vector inserted by the user (if user did not put some metrics they will replaced by the median value of the whole dataset), and find the k-th closest recipies in the one found by the previous model.
+In order to develop the bot, Elisa trained a **Doc2Vec** model on Food.com kaggle dataset [1] to represent recipies as documents and their ingredients as vectors.
+Moreover, given a list of ingredients the model will find the closest recipie in the dataset (using cosine similarity).
+Lastly, she took care of the creation of the telegram API.
+My contribution consisted into speeding up the whole inference part (by creating a specific dataset) and build a **kNN** model by treating all metrics as a vector inserted by the user (if user did not put some metrics they will replaced by the median value of the whole dataset), and find the k-th closest recipies between the ones found by the previous model.
-Note: We use a refined dataset based on the Food.com kaggle dataset [1] which we cannot upload here due to its size, if interested contact me for more information!
+Note: The dataset have been hided due to their upload size, if interested contact me!

 # Bibliography
 [1] https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions/data?select=RAW_recipes.csv